 Address: P.za San Marco, 328, 30100 Venezia VE, Italy

-Located in the heart of Venice, St. Mark’s Basilica is one of the most iconic and famous landmarks in the city, if not the most.
-Dedicated to the city’s patron saint, Mark the Evangelist, this stunning church features incredible architecture and breathtaking interior decor that makes it a must-see for anyone visiting Venice.
-This historic basilica was designed in the year 829 and has been a popular tourist destination in Venice ever since.
+Dedicated to the city’s patron saint, Mark the Evangelist, this stunning church features incredible architecture and breathtaking interior decor, making it a must-see for anyone visiting Venice.
+This historic basilica was designed in 829 and has been a popular tourist destination in Venice ever since.

-See Related: Best Things to Do in Bolzano, Italy
+See Related: Things to Do in Bolzano

 6. Doge’s Palace